2. PURPOSE OF DATA PROCESSING

 Furthermore, we reserve the right to use your email address so that we can send you other information about Titoni and Titoni products.
 You have an "opt-out" right, i.e. you can inform us at any time to stop sending you such information.
 The legal basis for this data processing is art.
 6 para.
 1 lit. a GDPR.

 We delete the user data collected in the context of contacting us via the contact form the latest upon expiry of the statutory period of 10 years.
 Excluded from the deletion is your email address, which we use as described above until an "opt-out" is declared, so that we can send you information about Titoni and Titoni products.
 The legal basis for this storage is art.
 6 para.
 1 lit. a and f GDPR.

-After billing, payment and execution of an order obtained through our online store, we store the corresponding user data in our accounting system as long as we are obliged to do so due to tax, commercial or other regulations.
+After billing, payment and execution of an order obtained through our online store, after registration on our platform for an extended guarantee or after processing product support requests, we store the corresponding user data in our accounting system as long as we are obliged to do so due to tax, commercial or other regulations.
 As a rule, we keep such data on the basis of legal regulations for 10 years after the transaction, in case of repeated transactions of the same user for 10 years after the last transaction.
 After this period, the data will be permanently deleted.
 Excluded from the deletion is your email address, which we use as described above until an "opt-out" is declared, so that we can send you information about Titoni and Titoni products.
 The legal basis for this storage is art.
 6 para.
 1 lit. a and c GDPR.